mpbod/trickLED/readme.md

 __init__() and play() are automatically added to the self.settings dict.
 All runtime info should be stored in the self.state dict.

+    import uasyncio as asyncio
+    from trickLED import animations32

     ani = animations.Fire(tl, interval=40)
     # settings can also be set by passing as keyword arguments to play()
     asyncio.run(ani.play(500, sparking=64, cooling=15))